Social Studies

 - Construct arguments using claims and evidence from multiple sources.

-MAGNET UNITED STATES STUDIES I
+MAGNET UNITED STATES STUDIES I/SOCIAL STUDIES GRADE 8 - MAGNET

 218MG Grade Level 8